TortugaResearch/Tortuga.Anchor/Tortuga.Anchor/DocumentationDocNet/ChangeTracking.md

 public Employee Manager {get; set; } //back-reference
 ```

+The typical use of this interface is to track records that have unsaved changes.

 ## IRevertibleChangeTracking

 Like IChangeTracking, this works at the object graph level.
 Invoking `RejectChanges()` will call `RejectChanges()`.